 When it comes to engaging employees, being small offers distinct advantages

-At Great Place to Work®, we often hear small and medium-sized companies (those with fewer than 1000 employees) bemoan their size as an impediment to building a great workplace.
-Smaller budgets, the rationale goes, leave less room for flashy perks, lavish bonuses, swanky campuses, and the like.
+At Great Place to Work®, we often hear small and medium-sized companies (those with fewer than 1,000 employees) bemoan their size as an impediment to building a great company culture.

 If you are a small business looking to build a great workplace and increase employee engagement, here are a few tips for how you can leverage your size to your advantage:

 All the way open, all the time.
-Some companies even have senior executives sit in cubicles alongside employees, forcing day –to-day interactions.
+Some companies even have senior executives sit in cubicles alongside employees, forcing day-to-day interactions.
 Remote managers can keep an "open door" by creating space in calls for checking in on a personal level.

-- Provide the benefits that matter.
-A swanky onsite fitness center may not be in budget, but a subsidy for a local gym membership or building an outdoor basketball court may have an even greater impact – supporting wellness, building camaraderie, and providing a special benefit on an accessible scale.
+A swanky onsite fitness center may be out of reach, but a subsidy for a local gym membership or building an outdoor basketball court may have an even more significant impact.
+Supporting wellness, building camaraderie, and providing a unique benefit on an accessible scale.

-- Host a roadshow.
 Employees in the home office should not be the only ones who get to interact with leadership.
 For remote teams, have executives join the occasional smaller team call.

-- Listen.
-Provide multiple, open access channels for employees to express their ideas, opinions, and concerns with leadership, and then respond to every inquiry or comment.
+Provide multiple, open-access channels for employees to express their ideas, opinions, and concerns with leadership, and then respond to every inquiry or comment.
 Something that large companies don't have to luxury of doing.

-- Send a letter to employees at home.
-Several CEOs have made a tradition of sending an annual Thanksgiving letter to employees’ homes, expressing appreciation for everything employees have helped the company achieve over the course of the year.
+Several CEOs have made a tradition of sending an annual Thanksgiving letter to employees' homes, expressing appreciation for everything employees have helped the company achieve over the year.

-- Provide non-work opportunities for employees to interact with each other.
-You don’t need to rent out Yankee Stadium or hire a band to provide employees with opportunities to get to know each other as people.
+You don't need to rent out Oracle Park or hire *NSYNC to provide employees with opportunities to get to know each other as people.
 Teams often have the most fun and experience the most engagement when working together on volunteer projects.

-- Form a culture committee.
-To keep the entire team aligned with your company values, appoint a committee to be your cultural ambassadors.
+To keep the entire team aligned with your company values, appoint a committee or ERG to be your cultural ambassadors.
 They can welcome new employees, help direct celebrations for company accomplishments and milestones, and bring your company values to life every day.

-- Celebrate accomplishments.
 Do you take the time to congratulate individuals and teams on a job well done?
-Do not underestimate the value a simple thank you or public acknowledgement can have on employee engagement.
+Do not underestimate the value a simple thank you or public acknowledgment can have on employee engagement.

-- Connect employees to the greater good.
-When employees feel connected to the company mission or like their work is contributing to a goal that is greater than profits, they feel like their work has purpose.
+When employees feel connected to the company mission or like their work contributes to a goal that is greater than profits, they feel like their work has purpose.
 A sense of meaning is priceless and costs nothing for an employer to cultivate.